 Le Bourget Lake

 Le Bourget Lake is the romantic lake par excellence illustrated by Lamartine in his famous poem.
-To the west, nature blossoms and is home to Hautecombe Abbey under the Dent du Chat mountain.
+To the west, nature blossoms and you can admire the Hautecombe Abbey under the Dent du Chat mountain.
 To the north, the lake heads towards the Rhône River via Savières Canal.
-On the east bank, which is more welcoming and accessible is Aix-les-Bains which was awarded the National Water Sport's Label and offers many pleasures of a resort.
+On the east bank, which is more urbanised, is Aix-les-Bains which was awarded the National Water Sport's Label and offers many activities.
 To the south lies Le Bourget-du-Lac with its fine sandy beach.
 In the summer, the water reaches over 22° and is reminiscent of the Mediterranean.

 Nestled under the Epine Mountain at the heart of Savoy, Aiguebelette Lake is the smallest of the great lakes.
 Sheltered from the wind, the lake (motor boats not permitted) has calm water and is a haven for swimmers and rowers.
-In 2015 it will host the World Rowing Championships.
+In 2015 it hosted the World Rowing Championships.